abdulowork/KMPAppleBinariesDeployment/README.md

 KMP Apple binaries deployment Gradle plugin helps you publish your Kotlin Multiplatform project as an XCFramework end-to-end for Swift Package Manager and CocoaPods integrations.

-The plugin is WIP.
-Please let me know in the Issues if something doesn't work or there is no integration for your case.

 Currently supported are:
 * [Git deployment as a Swift Package with XCFramework deployment to](#spm):
   * [Repository with the Swift Package (easiest, you just need a git repo)](#spm-single-repo)